whalderman/search-quality-rater-guidelines-tldr/docs/ja/qrg/page-quality-rating-guideline/7-lowest-quality-pages.md

 If you suspect a link is malicious, please do not click on it.
 You do not need to personally experience a malicious download in order to confirm that a website is harmful.
 Likewise, if you feel strongly that a website is a scam, you do not need to engage with it to get proof.

-Use the **Lowest** rating if you suspect a page is malicious, even if you’re not able to completely confirm that the page is harmful.
+Use the **Lowest** rating if you suspect a page is malicious, even if you're not able to completely confirm that the page is harmful.
 Please exercise caution and practice good Internet safety skills.

 ### Negative or Malicious Reputation